 International arrivals to Tasmania

-International arrivals in Tasmania (other than from New Zealand) include passengers from mercy/repatriation flights as well as international workers who are in the state to help with this season’s summer harvest.
+International arrivals in Tasmania (other than from New Zealand) include international workers who are in Australia to work within the agricultural sector and Antarctic expeditioners who are transiting to Antarctica.
+We have previously welcomed one repatriation flight but we are not expecting to receive any more repatriation flights.
 Every precaution is being taken to make sure that international arrivals can be managed safely in Tasmania and our community can remain protected.

 Arrivals and quarantine processes

 All international arrivals undertake 14 days mandatory quarantine in government-designated accommodation.
 Tasmania’s quarantine program is based on Public Health advice and has been refined by our experiences in conducting the program to date and lessons learned interstate and overseas.

 There are two hotels designated for international quarantine and a third medi-hotel is used for any COVID-positive cases.
 If a case is more serious the patient will be managed at the Royal Hobart Hospital following strict infection control measures.

 The Department of Communities Tasmania oversees the government-managed hotel quarantine program, while the Department of Health manages the medi-hotel facility.
 The COVID-19 Coordination Centre coordinates quarantine activities.